 During my stay, I chose a 4-bed dorm at the Outback Pioneer Lodge and I had a blast!
 The lodge consists of a pool where you can cool down in the afternoon, an outback bar area (the only place that serves alcohol in the Yulara area) where you can grab beers, socialize with other backpackers and enjoy live music at night.
 Despite the norm of most hostels where they will stuff as many travelers in a room, the staff here will try and spread travelers out into empty rooms so it's not too crowded.

-Personally, I did not have my camping gears with me and it seems that the lodge provided by the Outback Pioneer Lodge seems to be adequate so I decided to go with the first option.
+Personally, I did not have my camping gear with me and it seems that the lodge provided by the Outback Pioneer Lodge seems to be adequate so I decided to go with the first option.

-Top 3 Things to Do in Uluru
+Top 3 Things to Do in Uluru (Cheapest Tours)

 The entry fee for the Uluru-Kata Tjuta National Park is AU$25 and is valid for 3 days after purchased.
 You can buy this from the hotel or if you decided to go with a tour, the price maybe included in the tour package as well.

 Some people may suggest driving instead of going for a tour, but from what I heard, there's only one petrol station at Yulara and the gas price can be expensive.
-If you are more than 2 or 3 people, driving yourself can be a great option since nothing is near in this area.
+If you are more than 2 or 3 people, driving yourself can be a great option since nothing is near this area.
 It can take from 20 - 40 minutes to reach Uluru or Kata Tjuta from the hotel area and there are no other transportation option unless you buy it from the hotel.

 For me as a solo traveler, I went with the tour option instead because it means that I do not have to manage my own transportation.
 The total cost of all the tour packages I spent during my 3 days visit was around AU$ 573.
 Here's the break down of the tour that let me see everything in Uluru, plus a few hidden gems: